andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 Nothing.

-A distressingly empty
-jacket pocket.
+Nothing but an empty jacket pocket.
 Well to be more precise a jacket pocket filled with lint and air.
 But most certainly not filled with a phone.

 A phone that was playing some rockin' tunes.